SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/next_steps.md

 ### Writing
+*remember, we're using "crown position" to describe the classes*
 - [ ] give good description of droughts in publication (#39)
 - [ ] write abstract / have it mostly written
 - [ ] change main questions? structure paper according to them